Possession of Cocaine, Heroin, and Other Drugs in Novi, Oakland County

 In Michigan, a first offense of possession of drugs might be charged as a misdemeanor, which carries up to one year in jail, up to two years of probation, and $2,000 in fines as punishment.
 The severity of your sentence for possession of drugs or controlled substances will change depending on how much you had in your possession and many other facts like your prior record, employment history, and much more.
 A second offense carries a possible sentence of up to 2 years in prison.
 The maximum penalty for felony drug possession is four (4) years.
 In reality, few individuals facing charges for possession of narcotics receive the maximum jail sentence; however, long terms of probation with burdensome terms, conditions, and costs are common.
 The bottom line is that a great drug crimes defense attorney gives you the best chance of avoiding jail or prison and a term of probation that sets you up for failure.

-“This is my first possession charge.
+“This is my first drug possession charge.
 Do I need an experienced lawyer?”

 If you are found guilty of drug possession, you might face various collateral consequences, including the possibility of the federal government denying financial aid and federal housing assistance.
 The individual must carry around a conviction on their criminal record, which will slow down and even ruin any chance of obtaining future employment, eliminate gun or firearm rights, reduce the odds of promotions, and precipitate the loss of a professional license.
 The consequences of a possession charge are serious, so you need a top drug crime lawyer to represent you.